tcet-opensource/documentation/docs/projects/tnp-website/frontend/components/event-page.md

 This code snippet adds an image element to the `testimonial`, `img src` displaying the image location inside the `" "` in the svg format.

-6. The `h-30` class sets the height of the image to 30 units.
-You can adjust the height by modifying the class or using inline styles.

 7. Save the file.

 8. Run `yarn dev` on the terminal to see the changes made in your local environment.